TaceyWong/mdbook/README.md

 COMMANDS:
-   init         Creates the boilerplate structure and files for a new book build        Builds a book from its markdown files test         Tests that a book's Rust code samples compile clean        Deletes a built book completions  Generate shell completions for your shell to stdout watch        Watches a book's files and rebuilds it on changes
+   init         Creates the boilerplate structure and files for a new book build        Builds a book from its markdown files test         Tests that a book's code samples compile clean        Deletes a built book completions  Generate shell completions for your shell to stdout watch        Watches a book's files and rebuilds it on changes